 Founded in 2008, Neoen is a fast-growing company, France’s leading independent producer of renewable energy and one of the top industry players worldwide.
+More than 3 GW are already operating or under construction with a further 1 GW worth of projects secured.
 We have doubled our output in the space of 18 months.
-More than 2 GW are already operating or under construction with a further 1 GW worth of projects secured.
 We have projects in operation and under construction in eleven countries.
 We conduct our projects from beginning to end, ensuring we produce the most competitively-priced energy.
 Our pioneering attitude has led to several outstanding achievements, namely Europe’s largest-capacity power plant (300 MW) in Cestas, France.
 We are the leading independent producer of renewable energy in France, Australia, El Salvador, Jamaica and Zambia.

 In operation and under construction